Ritesh060/Wine_Variety_Prediction/README.md

 Insights on the data are found by visualising and calculating the mean of parameters or by analysing count of parameters.
 This analysis can be found [here](https://github.com/Ritesh060/Wine_Variety_Prediction/blob/main/Data_Analysis.ipynb).

 ## Model Training
 Wine Variety is to predicted from a given set of parameters.
 The parameters chosen were "review_title", "review_description", "points" and "winery" as they had zero null values so more entries can be used for training which lead to better results.
+This is a classification problem so classification algorithms are applied on the dataset.
 The algorithms used were Logistic Regression, Random Forest Classifier, Naive Bayes Classifier, K-nearest Neighbour classifier, Decision Tree Classifier and SVM Classifier to check for the highest accuracies.
 The highest accuracy found among these were by SVM Classifier which was over 96%.
 <br><br>
 For final model, deep learning model was made by creating  Word Embedding and LSTM layers in the neural network.
 An accuracy of over 99% was achieved using this model.
 This is the final model being used for the API and the application.